Ron12777/Sequence-AI/README.md

 scp -r C:\Users\rhnm0\Documents\GitHub\Sequence ubuntu@<SERVER_IP>:~/Sequence-Filesystem/

 # ============================================================
-# ON THE GH200 SERVER
+# ON THE GH200 SERVER after you ssh into it
 # ============================================================

 # 1. (One-time) Add user to docker group